jaydanurwin/jaydanurwin/README.md

 I'm a designer, developer, and solopreneur from Boise, Idaho (yes, Idaho the potato state 🥔).

-I'm the founder of [Treefarm Studio](https://treefarm.studio), a design and development studio building products on the web.
+I'm the founder of [Treefarm Studio](https://treefarm.studio), a design and development studio building products.

 ---